 There is no fixed “higher” value, because it is always contextual and relative to greater cultural and social influences.
-Material luxury brands like Gucci or Dolce & Gabbana cost an economic premium from the standard of higher value, which is created in the brand’s inherent quality.
+Material luxury brands like Gucci or Dolce & Gabbana cost an economic premium from the standard of higher quality.
 This brand perception is a result of their marketing and how well high-value individuals (celebrities) have adopted them.

 When you see a guy walking away from a Ferrari… with a beautiful blonde on each arm – what do you think?
 Do you want to be him?
 Do you think he is attractive?
-He’s driving a Ferrari and has two beautiful girls grappling for him, for Christ’s sake.
+He’s driving a Ferrari and has two beautiful girls grappling for him.
 Or, do you see insecurity and fear of inadequacy, which makes him feel the need to show off?
 Each person will see this man and his value differently.

 Almost every individual has a long-term social strategy of building value.
-We all search for ways to become a person of higher-value, while also becoming friends with people we consider higher value.
 The higher the value is perceived, the more attraction there is.

-When two people fall in love, it’s because their values match.
-Value attracts value.
+When two people fall in love, it’s because value attracts value.